This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 Ethernet- To provide a stable connection for your gaming laptop.

 Ethernet’s are responsible for the stable connection for your gaming laptop that can act as an alternative to relying on Wi-Fi.
-This is very much beneficial in gaming laptops with no Ethernet port; a USB-to-ethernet adapter can be used.
+This is very beneficial in gaming laptops with no Ethernet port; a USB-to-ethernet adapter can be used.

 SSD of a Gaming Laptop: